 Scholar Academy will follow The Utah Master Plan for the implementation of a strong problem solving based program.
 We will use the Utah Three Tier Model of Math Instruction to assist all students in becoming proficient mathematicians.
 Students in Grades 1-6 will work in the leveled system with Tier II interventions for students not meeting grade level mastery of concepts through Tier 1 instruction developing student logic and problem solving skills will be an essential part of our math program.
 Problem solving skills extend mathematical concepts to real life and build a foundation for students to form logical arguments and solve real life problems. ?Mathematics is the mother of science?
 (Plato), and we will strive to provide cross-curricular problems and experiences so that math students may apply their problem solving skills in numerous academic settings.

-As Scholar Academy makes decisions on math curriculum and practices, My Math, by McGraw Hill will be the foundation textbook for our math program, including Singapore math strategies and online support from Kahn Academy.
-(See details on the Programs page.)
+As Scholar Academy makes decisions on math curriculum and practices, Illustrative Math by Open Up Resources will be the basis for our math curriculum.

 Students will apply their problem solving skills through their science exploration.
 Textbooks may be used in elementary Science and Social Studies, however science kits with literacy support materials will also be considered.
 Science instruction will allow students to build complex abstract knowledge from simple, concrete experiences.
 Student exploration should precede formal teacher presentations, where students may work in small groups, exploring ideas and making observations for them and sharing ideas with others.
 This communicative interaction aligns with the Scholar Academy mission and vision and science lessons will encourage students to seek and value alternative modes of problem solving.
 Technology will be fully implemented as student?s research, write and converse about science and social studies topics.
 The teacher will assist students in making connections with other disciplines.
 Divergent thinking will be valued and students may offer solutions to scientific or mathematical problems that the teacher did not consider or anticipate.
 These teaching moments will be opportunities for students to learn that their opinions and observations are valued.